History of the Jews in Iran: Qajar dynasty

 The Zand dynasty came to an end when Lotf Ali Khan Zand was murdered by the Aqa Muhammad Khan Qajar.
 An instrumental figure in ascension of Aqa Muhammad Khan Qajar to the throne and defeat of Lotf Ali Khan was Hajj Ebrahim Khan Kalantar, whom Naser al-Din Shah Qajar always referred to as Jewish.
 However Aqa Muhammad Khan's successor, Fath-Ali Shah Qajar did not trust Haji Ebrahim and had him executed.
 Later, Hajj Ebrahim's daughter married the new prime minister and formed the influential Qavam family which remained influential in Iran for at least two centuries.
 Despite the early cooperation between Jews and Qajars, the Jews eventually suffered under their leadership.
 The Qajars were also Shia Muslims and many Shia anti-Jewish laws were reinstated.
 Rabbi David Hillel who visited Persia in 1827 wrote of a forced conversion shortly before his trip.
 Stern who was a Jewish-Christian missionary wrote that all merchants in Vakil Bazaar are ethnic Jews who, in order to save themselves from death, rebuke the faith of their fathers constantly.

 After a trip to Europe in 1873, Naser al-Din Shah Qajar improved his relationship towards the Jewish community and relaxed certain restrictions.
 However this relaxation was not perceived positively by the masses and the Shia clergy.
 An 1875 letter from the Tehran Jewish community indicates although the Shah is a "righteous king and a lover of all the seed of the Jews as the apple of his eye" and "he and his deputy are Jews' Lovers the gentile masses are accustomed to mistreating the Jews.
 In 1876, in accordance to pressure from Moses Montefiore, the Iranian government improved the living conditions of the Jews and reduced their taxes.
 In 1881, Sir William Taylour Thomson finally succeeded to force the Shah to abolish the Jizya tax for the Persian Jewry.

+Sir Moses Montefiore pressured the British government to abolish the laws regarding Jaziya(Special tax for the Jews) in Iran.

+َAgha Esmail Jaded ol-Eslam was Nasser al-Din Shah's favorite servant.
+He was from a Jewish Isfahani family that converted to Islam.